Gurobi/gurobi-optimods/docs/source/mods/mwis.rst

 Maximum Weighted Independent Set
 ================================
-The maximum independent set problem is one of the fundamental problems in graph theory which was among the first batch of the 21 problems proved to be NP-hard.
+The maximum independent set problem is one of the fundamental problems in combinatorial optimization with ubiquitous applications and connections to other problems.
+Maximum clique, minimum vertex cover, and maximum matching are example problems that can be reduced to a maximum independent set problem.

-In this mod, we consider the more general problem of the maximum weighted independent set (MWIS) which has applications in various fields such as molecular structure matching, social network analysis, and genome data mapping.
+In this mod, we consider the more general problem of the maximum weighted independent set (MWIS) which has applications in various fields such as computer vision, pattern recognition, molecular structure matching, social network analysis, and genome data mapping.
+To better understand how a theoretical graph theory problem can be used to address a real-world challenge, let us review one application area in detail.

+To measure the structural similarity between two molecules, the molecules are first represented as labeled graphs where the vertices and the edges correspond to the atoms of the molecule and its chemical bonds, respectively.
+To find the largest substructure (subgraph) that appears in both molecular graphs, it suffices to find the maximum weighted independent set of a third graph, known as conflict graph.
+The vertices and the edges of the conflict graph, in respective terms, represent the possible mappings and conflicts between two molecules.

 Problem Specification